So you made a mistake. Or, did the website you were using make a mistake?

 So how can you design and develop a better user experience for your visitors, and in turn increase conversions?

-Here’s where to start, and what to focus on for the best error messages:
+In this article, I’ll show you what to focus on for the best error messages.

 1. Be specific to the user’s task.

-When writing error messages, it’s important that your copy is customized to the actual error.
-It can be confusing when a message doesn’t offer any clarity as to what exactly went wrong.
+It can be confusing when a website error message design doesn’t offer any clarity as to what exactly went wrong.
 This is especially critical if users are inputting personal data or completing a checkout process (it can cost you a lead, or worse–a sale).